binipringle/right-to-be-forgotten/_texts/0-outline.md

 Judges use their discretion under rules 403 and 611 to prohibit extrinsic evidence of a prior inconsistent statement on a purely collateral matter, but parties may present extrinsic evidence of prior inconsistent statements related to non-collateral matters (Merritt 229).

-[^10]:United States v.
+[^11]:United States v.
 Kelly 436 F.3d 992 (8th Cir.
-2006) *illustrates Prior Inconsistent Statement Rule 613(b)* (child's tape-recorded testimony admissible as prior inconsistent statement under Rule 613(b).
+2006) *illustrates prior inconsistent statement Rule 613(b)* (child's tape-recorded testimony admissible as prior inconsistent statement under Rule 613(b).
 Rule 613(b) only states that a witness be afforded the opportunity to explain; it does not require a witness to actually explain or deny the prior inconsistent statements.
 Here, the child had the opportunity to explain himself, and Kelly had the opportunity to cross-examine the child.
 Moreover, although Kelly complains that the tape-recorded statement was used for substantive purposes, there is no evidence it was introduced for anything but impeachment of the witness.)
-[^11]:Taylor v.
+[^12]:Taylor v.
 Cheddar's Casual Cafe, Inc. 2017 WL 157886 (W.D.
-La 2017)(unreported) *illustrates Prior Inconsistent Statement Rule 613(b)* (evidence of Young’s alleged theft from Cheddar’s is inadmissible because Young neither charged with nor convicted of a crime based on this allegation and there is no other relevant purpose for the admission of this evidence.)
+La 2017)(unreported) *illustrates prior inconsistent statement Rule 613(b)* (evidence of Young’s alleged theft from Cheddar’s is inadmissible because Young neither charged with nor convicted of a crime based on this allegation and there is no other relevant purpose for the admission of this evidence.)
 (Young’s statements to Cheddar’s’ management and the two insurance adjusters after Taylor’s fall at the restaurant are  inadmissible as hearsay if offered to prove the truth of the matter asserted, but nonetheless admissible for the purpose of impeachment by prior inconsistent statement.)

 ---

 ## Bias

 “**Bias** is a term used in the ‘common law of evidence’ to describe the relationship between a party and a witness which might lead the witness to slant, unconsciously or otherwise, his testimony in favor of or against a party.
 Bias may be induced by a witness's like, dislike, or fear of a party, or by the witness's self-interest.”
 (U.S. v.
-Abel) [^12]
+Abel) [^13]

-[^12]:United States v.
+[^13]:United States v.
 Abel 469 U.S. 45 (1984) *illustrates bias* (Extrinsic evidence to show bias is Ehle’s testimony that Ehle, Mills and Abel [defendant accused of bank robbery] were members of a secret prison organization whose members took an oath to deny its existence and “lie, cheat, steal [and] kill” to protect each other.
 Evidence offered by prosecution to rebut Mills [defendant’s witness]’s testimony that prior to Ehle’s testimony incriminating Abel, Ehle had told Mills that he [Ehle] was going to testify falsely against Abel.
 Prosecution brings extrinsic evidence of membership in secret prison organization to demonstrate that Mills is potentially biased in favor of Abel.)

 ---

+## Rule 404a1 General Prohibition of Character Evidence

+**Rule 404(a)(1)** provides that evidence of a person’s character or character trait is not admissible to prove that on a particular occasion the person acted in accordance with the character or trait.

+---

-## Rules 404a1 and 608 Witness Impeachment for Character for Untruthfulness
+## Rule 608 Witness Impeachment for Character for Untruthfulness

-**Rule 404(a)(1)** provides that evidence of a person’s character or character trait is not admissible to prove that on a particular occasion the person acted in accordance with the character or trait. **Rule 404(a)** thus excludes most character evidence. **Rule 608** lets some character evidence back in by allowing **opinion or reputation evidence** to attack a fact witness’s character for truthfulness, and **inquiry into specific instances of conduct** to prove a witness’s character for truthfulness or untruthfulness, during cross-examination. [^13] [^14] [^15]
+**Rule 404(a)(1)** provides that evidence of a person’s character or character trait is not admissible to prove that on a particular occasion the person acted in accordance with the character or trait. **Rule 404(a)** thus excludes most character evidence. **Rule 608** lets some character evidence back in by allowing **opinion or reputation evidence** to attack a fact witness’s character for truthfulness, and **inquiry into specific instances of conduct** to prove a witness’s character for truthfulness or untruthfulness, during cross-examination. [^14] [^15] [^16]

-[^13]:Renda v.
+[^14]:Renda v.
 King 347 F.3d 550 (3d Cir.
 2003) *illustrates witness impeachment for character for untruthfulness (Rules 404a1, 608)* (district court abused its discretion in excluding evidence of Trooper King's good character for truthfulness because Renda attacked King's character for truthfulness by arguing during her opening statement that the jury should not believe King not because of bias but because he was corrupt and improperly performed his official duties.)

-[^14]:United States v.
+[^15]:United States v.
 Jones, 763 F.2d 518, 522 (2d Cir.
 1985) *illustrates witness impeachment for character for untruthfulness (Rules 404a1, 608)* (holding that attacks on a witness's character for truthfulness in opening statements may qualify under the "otherwise" portion of Rule 608(a)).

-[^15]:United States v.
+[^16]:United States v.
 Martinez 923 F.3d 806 (10th Cir.
 2019) *illustrates witness impeachment for character for untruthfulness (Rules 404a1, 608)* (no abuse of discretion in district court’s exclusion of defendant’s character-for-truthfulness evidence; the clear purpose of the prosecutor’s cross-examination was challenge defendant's veracity with respect to a specific issue in the present case [his intent], not his general truthfulness.
 See  Kauz, 188 F.2d at 10 [“The mere fact that a witness is contradicted by other evidence in the case does not constitute an attack upon his reputation for truth and veracity"].
 "If this be an attack on Defendant’s character for truthfulness, then such an attack occurs whenever the prosecution puts on evidence contrary to a witness’s account.")

 ---